 Some officers in Pasco County, FL, have received advanced training on Road Side Sobriety Testing or as a Drug Recognition Expert/Evaluator.

 Attorney for DUI Defense in New Port Richey, FL

-Whether you are accused of blowing over the legal limit of .08 or the enhanced limit of .15 or whether you allegedly refused chemical testing of your breath, blood or urine, call an experienced criminal defense attorney in Pasco County, FL, at the Sammis Law Firm to discuss your case.
+Whether you are accused of blowing over the legal limit of .08 or the enhanced limit of .15 or whether you allegedly refused chemical testing of your breath, blood, or urine, call an experienced criminal defense attorney in Pasco County, FL, at Sammis Law Firm to discuss your case.

 During the consultation, we can discuss the charges pending against you, the potential penalties for that offense, and the best way to fight the charges.
 The goal in these cases include: